SolemmaLLC/ClimateStudioDocs/docs/learningClimateStudio.rst

 .. _Thermal Model: thermalModel.html

-To get to any of these workflows open Rhino, search for the ClimateStudio toolbar  and select a workflow.
+To get to any of these workflows, open Rhino, search for the ClimateStudio toolbar  and select a workflow.

 .. figure:: images/workflows.jpg
    :width: 200px